LukeShortCloud/rootpages/markdown/dns_servers.md

 # PowerDNS

 The pdns service can be both an authoritative and recursive DNS server.
-It supports a large number of backends that can be used for it's authorative server.
+It supports a large number of backends that can be used for it's authoritative server.
 [1] A few of the most popular backends are "bind" (BIND) due to it's large usage in the Linux community and "gmysql" (MySQL) due to it's scalability.

 This is the SOA format that pdns uses.
 At the bare minimum, the nameserver and email should be defined.
 [3]
 ```